EveryOneIsGross/scratchTHOUGHTS/tetheringNN.md

-In this section, I summon the essence of a proposed neural network architecture where each layer has its unique tethers spanning multiple dimensions, potentially even forming tensors.
-The idea revolves around two core concepts:
+Here is a plain language explanation of the key ideas:

+The proposed neural network architecture has tether nodes in each layer that can connect within and between models.

-1. **Tethering Function with Layers:**
+1. Tethering Function with Layers

-   Here, I introduce a function \( \theta \), which adjusts the weights \( W^{(l)} \) of each layer \( l \) based on a tether tensor \( \mathcal{T}^{(l)} \).
-The intention is for these tethers to have a guiding influence on the weights, possibly making them more adaptive or better structured.
+- Certain nodes become "tether" nodes based on their importance.
+- These tether nodes allow models to align with each other when suitable, based on the loss function.
+- This helps avoid losing information from repeated similar inputs.

-2. **Inter-Model Communication:**
+2. Inter-Model Communication

-   Imagining a scenario with \( M \) distinct models, each model \( i \) possesses its own tether tensor at layer \( l \), represented as \( \mathcal{T}_{i}^{(l)} \).
-I then define a connection function \( h \) to gauge the compatibility between tethers of disparate models.
-Should this compatibility surpass a set threshold, the models are permitted to "connect" or share information.
+- With multiple models, each model has its own tether nodes per layer.
+- A connection function calculates compatibility between tether nodes of different models.
+- If compatibility is high, the models can connect and share information.

-3. **Dynamic Merging and Drifting:**
+3. Dynamic Merging and Drifting
-   Diving deeper into the philosophy of fluidity and adaptiveness, I propose that based on the aforementioned compatibility function \( C \), models have the capability to either merge their states or drift away from one another.
-This action would be contingent on whether their compatibility lies above or below a specified threshold.
-The central idea here is akin to a dance where partners either come together or move apart based on their compatibility or tune.

-In essence, I'm envisioning a system where models, guided by tethers, can dynamically collaborate or remain isolated, thereby creating models that realign in real-time.
-Such a conceptualization not only challenges the current static nature of neural networks but also paints a picture of a more adaptive and interconnected future for machine learning.
-It's as if each model is a star in a galaxy, and their tethers are the gravitational forces that pull them together or push them apart, resulting in a harmonious celestial dance.
+- Based on compatibility, models can merge states or drift apart.
+- High compatibility causes them to merge and align.
+- Low compatibility causes them to drift apart and diverge.

+In summary, tether nodes allow dynamic connecting and disconnecting of models, creating an ensemble that can adapt in real-time.
+The models attract or repel each other like celestial bodies, choreographing an evolving network.

+The key aspects are:

+- Tether nodes for alignment
+- Inter-model compatibility scoring
+- Dynamic merging and drifting of models
+- Adaptive ensemble creation

+Let me know if any part needs more explanation!
+I aimed to convey the technical ideas in a simplified plain language form.
 ```
 import torch
 import torch.nn as nn